 Dr. Bershof will determine whether or not revision surgery is a possibility for you after discussing your goals for surgery, performing an examination and reviewing the previous surgeon's operative dictation.

 Revision Rhinoplasty Procedure

-The revision rhinoplasty procedure is usually performed on an outpatient basis under general anesthesia to help reduce any potential discomfort.
+The revision rhinoplasty procedure is usually performed on an outpatient basis under general anesthesia in our Denver, CO office to help reduce any potential discomfort.
 Revision rhinoplasty is usually performed using an open technique, allowing for greater visualization of the underlying nasal structure, because the already-reshaped bone and cartilage may be more difficult to sculpt without direct visualization.
 An open approach also allows the overlying skin covering to be more freely released from scar tissue so that, as the new underlying anatomy is created, the skin can re-drape in a better fashion.

 In cases where reshaping is difficult, a cartilage graft from the nasal septum, ear or rib may be required.
 Injectable fillers may also be used to correct small defects after the initial procedure, although the use of the patient's own cartilage is preferred.
 The entire procedure usually takes 3-4 hours to perform.

 After the revision rhinoplasty procedure, patients will usually experience bruising and swelling for 1-2 weeks, along with some mild pain that can be managed with medication prescribed by Dr. Bershof.
 Once bruising and swelling has subsided enough, patients can usually return to work and other regular activities.
 The nose will continue to heal and may change slightly in appearance over the course of a year or more after surgery, when full results will be visible.
 Revision rhinoplasty results take longer to fully achieve than primary rhinoplasty results.